-Online applications open at 9am on Monday 7 October 2024 and the deadline for making an application is Wednesday 15 January 2025.
+Online applications open at 9am on 2 September 2024 and the deadline for making an application is 31 October 2024.
 If your application is received after the application deadline it will not be processed until after all on time applications.
 This means that your preferences will be considered after all the preferences received on time and increases the possibility that there may not be a place available at the schools you requested or at a local school.
-After the application deadline you cannot change your preferences unless there is a genuine unforeseeable reason for doing so, for example, if a sibling changes school.
+After the application deadline you cannot change your preferences unless there is a genuine unforeseeable reason for doing so, for example if a sibling changes school.
 Before the application deadline you can amend the preferences by logging back into the Parent Portal, unsubmitting your application and updating it.
 You must resubmit your application every time you unsubmit it.
 Only your last submitted preferences, prior to the deadline, will be considered in the allocation.

-After the deadline date, if you wish to make any changes to your application, you will need to complete a change of application form.
-This can be found on our website.
+After the deadline date, if you wish to make any changes to you application, you will need to complete a change of application details form Secondary school places - West Sussex County Council.
 Changes can include new or different priority of preferences, change of address, etc.

-If you need help making an application or have any further questions concerning the process after reading this guidance, please telephone 03330 142 903.
+If you need help making an application, or have any further questions concerning the process after reading this guidance, please telephone 03330 142 903.

-West Sussex County Council tries to ensure that all parents of children currently attending Year 2 in a West Sussex infant school receive information on how to apply for a junior school place, through their current school.
-However, the responsibility for obtaining information and making an application before the deadline rests solely with parents.
+West Sussex County Council tries to ensure that all parents of children due to transfer from a West Sussex state-funded primary school in September 2025 receive information on how to apply for a secondary school place.
+However, the responsibility for obtaining information and making an application before the application deadline rests solely with parents.